skip to main content

 Qualifications

-• 1-3 years of experience as a Program Coordinator, Program Assistant or similar position.
+• 1 to 3 years of experience as a program coordinator, program assistant or similar position.

 • 1 year of project management experience is an asset.

-• Excellent skills using Microsoft Suite (Word, Excel, PowerPoint, Outlook, etc.) as well as pdf creation and editing.
+• Excellent skills using Microsoft suite of programs (Word, Excel, PowerPoint, Outlook, etc.) as well as pdf creation and editing.

-• Familiarity with health data sharing, AI, digital health, health informatics or related scientific or technical field is preferred.
+• Familiarity with health data sharing, AI, digital health, health informatics or related scientific or technical fields is preferred.

 • Excellent communication skills with the ability to build rapport across all stakeholders, including internal team members, executive committee members and external partners from both private and public sectors.